opencomputeproject/onie/docs/design-spec/boot_loader.rst

   |                           |
   +---------------------------+  Low Memory Address

-Platform Dependent Hardware Initialization
+Platform-Dependent Hardware Initialization
 ==========================================

-ONIE expects the platform U-Boot to provide a number of services at boot time, including:
+ONIE expects U-Boot to provide a number of services at boot time, including:

-# Platform specific hardware initialization
+* Platform-specific hardware initialization.
-# Provide information (in the form of environment variables) to the boot time scripts.
+* Provide information (in the form of environment variables) to the boot time scripts.

-It is the responsibility of the platform U-Boot to initialize the following devices for the operating system:
+U-Boot is responsible for initializing the following devices for the operating system:

 ===================   ========
 Device                Comments
 ===================   ========
 System Fans	      Set system idle fan speed to 50%.
 The switching ASIC is not running.
-Ethernet Management   Initialize the PHY and Network devices for possible DHCP/TFTP downloads.
+Ethernet Management   Initialize the PHY and network devices for possible DHCP/TFTP downloads.
 Front Panel LEDs      Set front panel system status LEDs to a known state.
 PCIe root complex     Initialize PCIe root complex corresponding to the switching ASIC.
 ===================   ========

-In addition the platform is responsible for setting up a number of environment variables.
+In addition, U-Boot is responsible for setting up a number of environment variables.

-Information that is the same for all machines can be compiled into U-Boot itself, e.g. the NOR flash offset of where ONIE resides.
+Information that is the same for all machines can be compiled into U-Boot itself.
+For example, the NOR flash offset of where ONIE resides.

-On the other hand information that is unique for every device, e.g. serial number, MAC address, should reside in non-volatile storage, such as an EEPROM or NOR Flash.
+On the other hand, information that is unique for every device, like serial number or MAC address, should reside in non-volatile storage, such as an EEPROM or NOR flash.

-See the :ref:`non_volatile_board_info` section.
+See :ref:`non_volatile_board_info` for more information.

-The following variables must be set by the platform:
+The following variables must be set by the U-Boot platform:

 .. _u_boot_platform_vars:

-.. csv-table::  Platform Dependent Environment Variables
+.. csv-table::  Platform-Dependent Environment Variables
    :header: "Variable", "Use / Meaning", "Example", "Compiled In or Non-Volatile Storage"

     ``consoledev``, The primary serial console port, ``ttyS0``, compiled in